 Have someone check your work for spelling and grammar, but ultimately the work must be your own and not copied from someone or somewhere else

 Submit only your best work if you have lots to choose from

 If making, designing or assembling isn’t your best skill, showcase what is.
 If research or enquiry is your best skill, consider the essay question.

 We are not expecting perfection.
 We would just like to see a small sample of the work you have done, as well as a demonstration of your passion for the degree you are applying for.
 We want to see your work and potential – not someone else’s.

 Applicants should read the Frequently Asked Questions below for further details.

-- Who can submit a portfolio for entry to UNSW Art & Design?
+- Who can submit a portfolio for entry to UNSW School of Art & Design?